Approximate read: 4 minutes.

 Your food-related hormones get out of whack

-When you don’t sleep enough, two key food-related hormones get out of whack: one controls your feeling of “fullness” and one controls your feeling of “hunger”.
-In people who only got 5 hours of sleep, the amount of “fullness” hormone went down, and the amount of “hunger” hormone went up.
+To study this, scientists looked at people who only got 5 hours of sleep: the amount of “fullness” hormone goes down, and the amount of “hunger” hormone went up.
 This means that when you are sleep deprived you are less capable of controlling your cues for hunger and fullness.

 You eat more, and it’s mostly crap